BCHoagland/Sutton-and-Barto/2 - Multi-Armed Bandits/README.md

 Estimated values are updated with an incremental running average.

 It can be seen that lower ε corresponds with slower but steadier convergence to an optimal solution.
 In the case of ε = 0, the agent never explores and therefore can only learn optimal strategies by random chance.

+## ε-Greedy with Optimistic Initialization
+The initial value estimations of each action start at some value larger than what their real value probably is.
+As the agent tries greedy actions and is disappointed, those actions' values drop while the other actions' value estimates stay high.
+This kickstarts exploration at the beginning of training, even if ε = 0